Open Road Media

 Then a mentoring project challenges Allie to look past her initial perceptions of people.
-She learns that there’s more to a person than … Continue reading
+She learns that there’s more to a … Continue reading

 In honor of summer’s approach, I wanted to do something a little different today.
 (A new review will be posted on Wednesday.)

 When I was in school, I looked forward to the summer for all the usual reasons.
 One of my fond memories is taking family vacations with my family.
 We’d visit my grandparents in rural North Carolina and tube the creek, shop the flea market, hike in the woods and play Nintendo until deep into the night.
 But one of my most cherished evening activities during those lazy summer trips was reading.
 I’d often stumble upon an unexpected gem in one of the rundown flea market used book shops.
 Some of those books I read and reread until my copies came apart.
 Here are a few of the finds that never left me.